aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/one-dimensional-barcode-types/one-dimensional-filled-bars-configuration/_index.md

 1. Visual Studio: You need a working installation of Visual Studio to write and run your .NET applications.

-2. Aspose.BarCode for .NET: Download and install Aspose.BarCode for .NET from the official website.
+2. Aspose.BarCode for .NET: Download and install Aspose.BarCode for .NET from the website.
 You can find the download link [here](https://releases.aspose.com/barcode/net/).

 3. .NET Framework: Ensure you have the appropriate .NET Framework installed on your development machine.